hpimentel/hpimentel.github.io/_posts/2015-3-22-Hello-World.md

 And then _github.io_ came.
 Really, a great tool to start something fast and convenient!
 Github user also has a great repo to get started with Jekyll templating.

-And so, expect posts about sofware development, Android, LaTex, ASOIAF, Barcelona, and other non-sense.
+And so, expect posts about software development, Android, LaTex, ASOIAF, Barcelona, and other non-sense.

 In the mean time, check this awesome goal by Luis Suárez at today's _Clásico_.
 Visca el Barça!